EvazaUW/UrbanHealthCSE583/README.md

-# UrbanHealthCSE583
+# CSE583 - Urban Health Analysis

-Urban health index analysis and visualization for policy makers at urban and community scale, first phase tool development for a urban health research, jointly developpped as CSE583 course Project.
+Urban health index analysis is a visualization tool for policy makers at urban and community scale.
+This is a first phase tool development for a urban health research, jointly developpped as CSE583 course Project.
+This visualization tool focuses on various metropoliton regions across the United States.

-# Member
+# Project Members

 - Eva
 - Aishwarya